trongdau184/nab-product-service/README.md

 **Features**
 * Product APIs: Create, Update, Retrieve and Search Products, Get Product Detail and Delete Product
     * Retrieve and Search Product API:
-        * Support search on any fields of products
+        * Support search on any fields of the product
         * Advance search: The search product API not only supports "equal" operator but also other searching operators.
 The Search Operator supported as listed as below:

             | Search Operator   | Description   |